sujin9819/MetaInsight/SOP/MetaGenomic/en/Denovo_assembly.md

 $ awk '/^S/{print ">"$2;print $3}' test.p_ctg.gfa > test.p_ctg.fa
 ```

-`.gfa` stands for graphical fragment assembly, a file format designed to store graph-based assembly information.
+".gfa" stands for graphical fragment assembly, a file format designed to store graph-based assembly information.
 It contains data about the graph generated during the assembly process.
 The structure of the graph file is akin to a de Bruijn graph, illustrating the connectivity of nodes and edges.
 These graphs depict the interactions among overlapping DNA sequences, aiding in the assembly process.